In today’s weather forecast the rain that came through in the early hours of the morning is expected to clear with the day becoming mostly sunny.

-It’s a one-clothing later day today with a predicted high of 23 and an overnight low of 20 degrees.
-Humidity is 77 per cent.
+It’s a one-clothing layer day today with a high of 26 and an overnight low of 16 degrees.
+Humidity is 97 per cent.

-If you’re going fishing today the best fish bite times are between 12.20pm and 2.40pm.
+If you’re going fishing today, the best fish bite time is between 6.30 and 9.30pm.

-To get involved in activities and events across the Bay please check out our What’s on page.
+To check out what’s on today please go to our What’s on page.
 Have a great day!